iugwuanyi/JS_metagenome-astrobio/README.md

 ## Data and Code from the Microbial Ecology Study of an Arctic Travertine-forming Geothermal Spring

-This paper can be accessed at XXXXXXXXX.
+This paper can be accessed at https://www.liebertpub.com/doi/10.1089/ast.2023.0130

 Cite as:

->MANUSCRIPT CURRENTLY IN REVIEW.
-CITATION WILL BE ADDED WHEN THE PAPER IS PUBLISHED
+>Ugwuanyi IR, Steele A, Glamoclija M. Microbial Ecology of an Arctic Travertine Geothermal Spring: Implications for Biosignature Preservation and Astrobiology.
+Astrobiology 2024;24(7):734-753; doi: 10.1089/ast.2023.0130

 This repository contains the link to metagenome sequences, data, and the code used to investigate the microbial ecology of a